lamhq/tech-notes/pages/devops/aws/infra/outpost.md

 # AWS Outpost

-Outposts brings the AWS data center directly to you, on-premises.
+Outposts brings the AWS data center directly to on-premises systems.

-Outposts allows you to have the large variety of AWS services (S3, EC2, ...) in your data center.
+Outposts allows you to have the large variety of AWS services (S3, EC2, ...) in your data center, include:

-You can have Outposts in sizes such as 1U and 2U servers all the way up to 42U racks and multiple-rack deployments.
+- Amazon EC2.
+- Amazon EBS.
+- Amazon S3.
+- Amazon VPC.
+- Amazon ECS/EKS.
+- Amazon RDS.
+- Amazon EMR.

+Outposts is available as a 42U rack that can scale from 1 rack to 96 racks to create pools of compute and storage capacity.

 ## Benefits